SAP-samples/teched2023-DT167/exercises/ex3/README.md

 <details>
   <summary>Is it possible to see which scope item my business catalogs depend on?</summary>
   <p>Yes, check the Business Catalogs app on tab Scope Items.
-Alternatively, use the IAM Information System app.</p>
+Alternatively, use the IAM Information System app (Main Entity: Business Catalog, tab: Business Catalog - Scope Item).</p>
 </details>

 <details>